robin-aws/dafny/Docs/ExternalSoundness.md

 The `{:extern}` attribute is currently quite overloaded.
 It can be applied to modules, traits, classes, methods and functions, and in most cases its effect is only to ensure that the names of these elements are preserved by the compiler, so that external code can reference them in some way.
 The details of how Dafny-generated code and manually-written external code are combined is largely left up to the specific target language.
 See Dafny GitHub issue [#469](https://github.com/dafny-lang/dafny/issues/469) for details.

-(*** A bit about limiting the scope of what is external? ***)

-We should first distiguish between two different cases of linkage with external code, for the sake of consistent terminology:
+We should first distiguish between two different use cases for linkage with external code, for the sake of consistent terminology:

 1. *Exposed* methods, referring to methods that external code is able to invoke.
 1. *Native* methods, referring to methods that may be implemented in external code.

 In practice, it is difficult if not impossible to ensure that a method can be implemented in external code yet not invoked from external code.
 For example, it is natural for a Dafny code base to define a trait that is compiled to a C# interface, which can then be implemented using a C# class.
 There is nothing to stop other C# client code from creating this class and invoking its methods.
 In addition, there will be frequent use cases for methods that need to support both external invocation and native implementations anyway, such as the `List` example in this doc.
 Therefore, we propose focussing on this use case first.
 This is a two-way door: we can always support sound external-only or native-only methods in a future release of Dafny with looser restrictions, if this turns out to be strongly desired.

 (*** Only support external traits for simplicity: compiler verifies trait is well-formed when external, resolver verifies classes/datatypes implement the trait correctly ***)